 Circular Saws

 Circular saws are highly portable machines that are great for making straight cuts through a variety of materials.
 They can make short cross cuts, longer rip cuts, and cuts through wide materials like plywood that a miter saw might not have the capacity to handle.
-Below are all of the models in our lineup of the best circular saws ranked in order of overall score.
+Below are all of the models in our lineup of circular saws ranked in order of overall score.

 When choosing the right circular saw, there are a few different features and specs you'll want to pay attention to.
 One of the first choices is whether to go with a battery model or a corded model.
 As is the case with most other power tools, a battery-powered option will provide more portability and overall flexibility, but you have to contend with shorter run time and potentially less power.
 Corded options have an unlimited run time and sometimes come with perks like higher torque and greater accuracy, but your reach is limited by your longest extension cord.